Measurements of Cosmic Proton Flux through Neutron Monitors Using Deep Networks and Imputation Techniques in the AMS-02 Era: Introduction

 The unusual polar field reversal during Solar Cycle 24 is a critical phenomenon for understanding the dynamics of solar magnetic fields and their hemispheric asymmetries.
 However, AMS measurements during this period suffer from data gaps, which hinder comprehensive analysis and prevent the application of wavelet analysis to study periodicities, as done for other continuous time intervals.
 To address this challenge, our work reconstructs the missing data for AMS from this period, creating a continuous dataset.
 Thanks to the high accuracy of our proposed predicting method, this reconstruction enables more detailed and accurate studies of the unusual polar field reversal, including wavelet analyses, contributing significantly to the understanding of solar and heliospheric processes during this period.

-This paper is organized as follows: In Section \ref{sec2}, we introduce the dataset used in our analysis, detailing the sources and properties of both NM and AMS data.
-Our proposed framework is presented in Section \ref{sec3}, covering time-series imputation for NM data and proton flux calculation for AMS data.
-We present the proton flux calculation results in Section~\ref{sec4}, including the uncertainty estimation in Section~\ref{sec:daily}\&~\ref{sec:monthly}, the wavelet analyses in Section~\ref{sec:wavelet}, and the hourly proton flux in Section~\ref{sec:hourly}.
-We summarize our findings, and suggest potential avenues for future research in Section \ref{sec5}.
+This paper is organized as follows: the machine learning model is presented in Section \ref{sec3}, which covers the sources and properties of the NM and AMS dataset, as well as the approach to proton flux modeling.
+The computed daily proton flux and further analysis are presented in Section~\ref{sec4}, including the accuracy of daily proton flux calculated in Section~\ref{sec:daily}, uncertainty estimation for monthly proton flux in Section~\ref{sec:monthly}, wavelet analyses in Section~\ref{sec:wavelet}, and hourly proton flux in Section~\ref{sec:hourly}.
+Finally, Section \ref{sec5} summarizes our findings and suggests potential avenues for future research.